alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Here the programmer specifies the execution policy directly, and the loop is where that policy is visible: where requests run, how retries happen, and where delay or error handling belongs.

-The visible type of `GetRiskScore` is:

 ```text
 Customer -> RiskScore
 ```

 That type does not reveal the difference between a calculation and an API request.
-That matters because once the type hides observable work, the surrounding monad's way of applying the function also affects how the effect behaves.

 Invoke `GetRiskScore` directly in a loop and you control that execution policy yourself.
 Pass it to another monad and the surrounding monad decides how and whether to call it:

 ```csharp
 List<RiskScore> scores = customers.Map(GetRiskScore);
 Maybe<RiskScore> score = maybeCustomer.Map(GetRiskScore);
 ```

-You can hide retry or delay inside `GetRiskScore`, and in a trivial case that may look sufficient.
-But the surrounding monad still decides when and whether the function gets called at all.
 If you need a different overall policy, you either bake that policy into the function itself or invent a special monad for that case, and both choices reduce composability.

 A common question is how to extract the `T` from `IO<T>`.
 In the middle of the program, there is no general safe unwrap.
 A variable of type `IO<T>` names a recipe for the computation, not a finished `T`.
 The result appears only when the effect runs.
 Until then, keep composing, or return the `IO<T>` outward until a boundary decides to execute it.

 ## Make the effect part of the type

-The next step is to stop returning the API result directly.
 Instead, return a recipe for the request so callers can keep composing it without committing to an execution policy.

-Represent the API request explicitly:

 ```csharp
 public static IO<RiskScore> GetRiskScoreIO(Customer customer)